ratkingsminion/gompl/README.md

 func _ready() -> void:
   var gompl := Gompl.new(self)
   var res = gompl.eval('
+	x = 0 // variables should be initialised
-    while x < 10 do // variables are always initialised as 0
+	while x < 10 do
-      some_method(x) // be careful to use the correct parameters x = x + 1
+	  some_method(x) // be careful to use the correct amount and type of parameters x = x + 1
 	end')
   print(res)
 ```